 Section 13.1.
 Holidays.
-In lieu of holidays, employees shall earn a total of 120 hours of holiday time off as of January 1 of each year, which shall be scheduled in the same manner that vacation leave is scheduled.
-Because holiday hours may be used before they have been earned, any unearned holidays hours that have been used will be deducted on a pro rata basis from an employee's final paycheck when an employee terminates employment with the Village.
+In lieu of holidays, employees shall earn a total of 120 hours, earned at a rate of five (5) hours per pay period, of holiday time off as of January 1 of each year, which shall be scheduled in the same manner that vacation leave is scheduled.
+Because holiday hours may be used before they have been earned, any unearned holiday hours that have been used will be deducted on a pro rata basis from an employee's final paycheck when an employee terminates employment with the Village.

 Section 13.2.
 Pay for Working on Specific Holidays.
-An employee who works on Memorial Day, July 4, Thanksgiving Day or Christmas Day shall be compensated at a rate of one and one-half (1 1⁄2) times the employee's regular rate of pay for all hours worked (both regularly scheduled and overtime hours) on said holidays.
+An employee who regularly scheduled to work on Memorial Day, July 4, Thanksgiving Day or Christmas Day shall be compensated at a rate of one and one-half (1 1⁄2) times the employee's regular rate of pay for all hours worked on said holidays.
+An employee who was not originally scheduled to work, but does work on Memorial Day, July 4, Thanksgiving Day or Christmas Day as a "hire back" or as an "emergency call back" shall be compensated at a rate two (2) times the employee's regular rate of pay for all hours worked on said holidays.
+This provision shall not apply to any other work, including but not limited to training or meetings.

 For the purposes of this Section, the holiday shall be the twenty-four hour period commencing at 12:01 a.m. on the holiday.